We take very seriously our responsibility to help our children know the love of Christ...but we do it without taking ourselves too seriously!

 As elementary age students, they participate in age-appropriate Sunday School classes.
 We utilize the Episcopal Children's Curriculum, a multi-year curriculum.
 There is also material on the major events of the Church Year, including All Saints and Pentecost. .
 This year, the focus is on Baptism, the first and most important marker of our lives as followers of Christ.

 Middle schoolers develop their own focus of study each year.
 Some topic areas that may be covered in the coming year are the Beatitudes, and an understanding of the other religious traditions in our community (this will involve visiting other houses of worship and discussing our observations of what was similar and what was different to our own parish).

 High-school aged youth have their own group, who participate in activities that are both fun and edifying.
 Each year our youth group participates in a mission trip, serving those in need.
-This past summer, they went to New York City as part of a four-church youth mission team, and served in homeless shelters, centers for the aging, food pantries, and soup kitchens.
+In the past they have travelled to New York City as part of a four-church youth mission team, and served in homeless shelters, centers for the aging, food pantries, and soup kitchens.
 The youth raised all the funds to make the trip through a variety of fundraisers throughout the year.

 A key event in the lives of our parish, and especially our children, is the annual parish retreat at Shrinemont, the Diocese of Virginia's beautiful retreat center near North Mountain in Orkney Springs.
 The parish raises money throughout the year so that the cost of the weekend for each child is covered - parents don't need to worry about the cost.

 Our children who are middle-schoolers or older can become part of our Acolyte Corps, serving in worship, and those who are in the 2nd grade or higher can participate in our newly formed Children's Choir.
 Let us know via the "Contact Us" page if you and your child are interested in these opportunities.